richardcom/tp/docs/DeveloperGuide.md

 Given below is an example usage scenario and how the DeleteBy mechanism behaves at each step.

 Step 1.
-User input an input: `deleteBy n/Linear Algebra` Step 2.
-Logic Manager would parse the input `deleteBy n/Linear Algebra`, and determines that it is a deleteBy command Step 3.
+User input an input: `deleteBy n/Linear Algebra`

+Step 2.
+Logic Manager would parse the input `deleteBy n/Linear Algebra`, and determines that it is a deleteBy command.

+Step 3.
 DeleteByParser would then parse the book name and call the deleteBy Command.

 Step 4.
 Execution of delete would take place and the result will be updated in the filtered list in Model.

 The following sequence diagram summarizes what happens when a user executes a new command: